Skip to main content

 “I’ve always believed education is a source of power and the more you understand the more you can do,” says Mehr.
 “Understanding the law and our legal structure will provide me with the tools to make a difference, particularly in the juvenile justice space.”

-Law school was not on Mehr’s mind when he stopped out of college in 2020 when the pandemic hit and he took a full-time job at Pinterest, where he spent two-years building a marketing career.
+Law school was not on Mehr’s mind when he dropped out of college in 2020.
+He took a full-time job at Pinterest, where he spent two years building a marketing career.
 “Increasingly, I kept feeling like I was not doing what I was supposed to be doing,” says Mehr, who wondered if going back to school would help him figure out what would be more fulfilling.

 He decided to take one class to see if going back to school felt right.
 Mehr enrolled at SLCC and took an Ethics class about Native Americans.
 Thrilled with the class and being a student again, Mehr registered for 18 credits the next semester at SLCC.

-In 2023, Mehr, a first-generation student, graduated from SLCC with honors, earning an associate’s degree in Communications Studies and then transferred to the University of Utah to complete a bachelor’s in Communications, where he was a member of the Crimson Transfer Honors Society.
+In 2023, Mehr, a first-generation student, graduated from SLCC with honors, earning an associate’s degree in Communications Studies.
+He then transferred to the University of Utah to complete a bachelor’s in Communications, where he was a member of the Crimson Transfer Honors Society.
 He worked full-time for most of his schooling, and in his final year primarily relied on scholarship money and internships.

 “Mason’s leadership qualities and his drive to optimize his impact through education and through community and legal organizations made him a standout candidate,” says Mike Bird, Chair of the SLCC Alumni Leadership Council.
 “We are incredibly proud to present this award to such a remarkable individual.”